code16/formoj/README.md

 ![](/docs/img/formoj.png)
 *Example of a Formoj form (with de default style).*

-I guess you can picture it like a small Google Form but with full control on it.
+You can picture it like a small Google Form but with full control on it.
 Formoj takes care of the form storage and display, allows an administrator to manage forms (notifications, export answers in XLS format) and, of course, stores answers.

 The project is separated in 3 modules:

  - the Vue-based front package, which is a distinct NPM package (see installation instructions below)
  - the backend code: models and migrations, controllers, jobs, notifications, ...
- - and finally an optional [Sharp-based](https://github.com/code16/sharp) administration tool, to manage forms, sections, fields and export answers.
+ - and finally an optional [Sharp-based](https://sharp.code16.fr) administration tool, to manage forms, sections, fields and export answers.

 ## Installation